hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    * - ``--cors-domain <DOMAINS>``
      - ``HASURA_GRAPHQL_CORS_DOMAIN``
-     - CSV of list of domains, excluding scheme (http/https) and including port, to allow for CORS.
+     - CSV of list of domains, incuding scheme (http/https) and port, to allow for CORS.
 Wildcard domains are allowed.
+(See :ref:`configure-cors`)

    * - ``--disable-cors``
      - ``HASURA_GRAPHQL_DISABLE_CORS``